 Although all the above-mentioned steels are commonly referred to as carbon steels, they contain other elements to improve certain properties.
 Like chromium for corrosion resistance or manganese to improve hardenability and tensile strength.

 This type of metal contains multiple elements to enhance various properties.
 Metals such as manganese, titanium, copper, nickel, silicon, and aluminium may be added in different proportions.

 This improves steel’s hardenability, weldability, corrosion resistance, ductility and formability.
 Applications for alloy steels are electric motors, bearings, heating elements, springs, gears, and pipelines.

 - Stainless steel: Stainless steel contains high amounts of chromium.
 This is why it has 200 times higher resistance to corrosion than mild steel.
 It makes it the ideal candidate to manufacture kitchen utensils, piping, surgical and dental equipment.
 Also, as no coating is necessary, you can have a metallic look like you want with the right surface finish.

-- Tool steel: Tool steel is used for making cutting and drilling tools.
-Its high hardness makes it an ideal choice for this application.
-It contains molybdenum, vanadium, cobalt, and tungsten as constituent metals.
+- Tool steel: Tool steels are used for making cutting and drilling tools.
+Their high hardness make them an ideal choice for these applications.
+They contains molybdenum, vanadium, cobalt, and tungsten as constituent metals.

 Tool steel is a type of metal that also finds applications in manufacturing rails, wires, pipes, shafts and valves.
 Tool steel is primarily used in the automotive, shipbuilding, construction, and packaging sectors.